 The Company is a closed ended investment company with no employees, and therefore its environmental and climatic impact is minimal.
 The Board notes that the companies in which BGCF invests (either directly or indirectly) may have an environmental, social and governance impact.
 The Board have obtained and reviewed GSO's Responsible Investing Policy and considered their perspective on climate change.
 The Board noted that GSO is of the belief that a key component of being a responsible investor is an active evaluation of ESG components of its investments.
 Hence, a review of ESG risks is integrated into GSO's investment analysis and decision-making processes from pre-investment diligence to post-investment monitoring.
-GSO recognizes the value that incorporating ESG factors in investment research creates both in terms of mitigating risk and enhancing long-term performance across investments.
+GSO recognizes the value that incorporating ESG factors in investments.
 GSO integrates review and consideration of applicable ESG factors into its decision-making processes.
 Refer to the Portfolio Adviser's Review on pages 14 to 20 for further details on the Portfolio Adviser's ESG policy.